 Rules and regulations

-Many laws and regulations govern how an organization can do business.
+Many data governance and regulatory compliance laws and regulations govern how an organization can do business.
 For the sake of this post, we will focus on those for which we have expertise, namely privacy, data security, and the broader tech sphere.
-Not that that greatly narrows down the breadth of data governance; in the U.S. alone, there are more than 10,000 regulations covering the usage and processing of data in a wide variety of fields, such as healthcare and finance.
+Not that that greatly narrows down the breadth of why data governance matters; in the U.S. alone, there are more than 10,000 regulations covering the usage and processing of data in a wide variety of fields, such as healthcare and finance.